 See the really pretty kiwi in the background?
 It’s really simple to do but it looks so fancy!
 All you need is a sharp pairing knife.
 Hold the kiwi in your hand and cut a zig zag pattern all the way around the kiwi, make sure you are pushing the knife in all the way to the center of the kiwi.
 When you connect the zig zag, pull the kiwi apart and you have a fancy little garnish for your plate!

 Also, if you want the kiwi’s pressed up to the side of the glass like I have it, slice the kiwi thin and carefully slide it into the glass.
 Keep it pressed up against the side of the glass using your fingers so none of the pudding can get in front of it.
 This only works when the glass is full.

-- When you're ready to serve it, blend the mango chunks and ½ cup of coconut milk in a blender until it's a smooth puree.
+When you're ready to serve the pudding, blend the mango chunks and 1/2 cup of coconut milk in a blender until it's a smooth puree.